HEXRD/hexrd/docs/source/dev/imageseries-load-options.rst

     - ``files``:  the list of images; it is a space separated list of file names or glob patterns

+``metadata``
+    (required) it usually contains array data or string, but it can be empty

 ``empty-frames``
     (optional) number of frames to skip at the beginning of each multiframe file; this is a commonly used option

 ``max-total-frames``
-    (optional) the maximum number of frames in the imageseries; this option might be used for testing the data on a small number of frames
+    (optional) the maximum number of frames to make available in the imageseries; this option might be used for testing the data on a small number of frames

 ``max-file-frames``
     (optional) the maximum number of frames to read per file; this would be unusual

-``metadata``
-    (required) it usually contains array data or string, but it can be empty
+**On Write.**

+There is actually no write function for this type of imageseries.
+It is usually used to load image data to be sparsed and saved in another (usually *frame-cache*) format.

 Raw Image
 ++++++++++++++++++++
 The format name is ``raw-image``.

-**On Write.**

-Like the *image-files* format, there is no writer for this format.

 **On Open.**